TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-accessingdata.md

 ## **Recommended Steps**

-### **Unable to set item level TTL for analytical store**
+### **Unable to set item level TTL for data in analytical store**
 At this time, TTL for analytical data can only be configured at container level and there is no support to set analytical TTL at item level.

 ### **Unable to set container level TTL for analytical store**
-At this time, analytical store ttl only can be enable for new SQL API and MongoDB API containers.
+At this time, when creating new containers, analytical TTL can be set for SQL API or MongoDB API containers.

 ### **Updating the Analytical Store Time-To-Live**